Wayne Morris: Military service

 While filming Flight Angels (1940), Morris became interested in flying and became a pilot.
-With war in the wind, he joined the Naval Reserve and became a Navy flier in 1942, leaving his film career behind for the duration of the war.
+With war in the wind, he joined the United States Naval Reserve and became a United States Navy aviator in 1942, leaving his film career behind for the duration of World War II.

 Morris was considered by the Navy as physically 'too big' to fly fighters.
-After being turned down several times as a fighter pilot, he went to his uncle-in-law, Cdr.
-David McCampbell, imploring him for the chance to fly fighters.
-Cdr.
+After being turned down several times as a fighter pilot, he went to his uncle-in-law, Commander David McCampbell, imploring him for the chance to fly fighters.
 McCampbell said "Give me a letter."
-He flew the F6F Hellcat off the aircraft carrier USS Essex with the VF-15 (Fighter Squadron 15), the famed "McCampbell Heroes."
+He flew the F6F Hellcat off the aircraft carrier USS Essex with Fighter Squadron 15 (VF-15), the famed "McCampbell Heroes."

-A December 15, 1944 Associated Press news story reported that Morris was "credited with 57 aerial sorties, shooting down seven Japanese Zeros, sinking an escort vessel and a flak gunboat and helping sink a submarine and damage a heavy cruiser and a mine layer."
+A December 15, 1944, Associated Press news story reported that Morris was "credited with 57 aerial sorties, shooting down seven Japanese Zeros, sinking an escort vessel and an antiaircraft gunboat and helping sink a submarine and damage a heavy cruiser and a minelayer."
 He was awarded four Distinguished Flying Crosses and two Air Medals.

 Later career

 After the war, Morris returned to films, but his nearly four-year absence had cost him his burgeoning stardom.
 He continued to act in movies, but the pictures, for the most part, sank in quality.
 Losing his boyish looks but not demeanor, Morris spent much of the 1950s in low-budget westerns, but also appeared as the cowardly Lieutenant Roget, one of the main characters, in Stanley Kubrick's Paths of Glory (1957).

 In 1957, Morris made his Broadway debut as a washed-up boxing champ in William Saroyan's The Cave Dwellers.

 On television, Morris starred in a 1956 episode of Science Fiction Theater, "Beam of Fire".
 In 1958, Morris appeared in Gunsmoke as "Nat", a groom almost shot to death.
-Wayne Morris played "Captain Hathaway" in 1959 on The Adventures of Ozzie and Harriet (in the episode "The Sea Captain").
+Wayne Morris played "Captain Hathaway" in 1959 on The Adventures of Ozzie and Harriet (in the episode "The Sea Captain"), and posthumously as Sheriff Sam Cloggett in 1960 on New Comedy Showcase (in the episode "They Went Thataway").